jncots/dnn_notes/_sources/jupyterbook/creating-pages.md

-# Creating Jupyter Book Pages
+# How this pages are created

 In this section, we explain how the pages of this book are created and structured.